BlankSourceCode/obs-zoom-to-mouse/readme.md

    * **Force transform update**: Click to refresh the internal zoom data if you manually change the transform/filters on your zoom source
    * **Zoom Factor**: How much to zoom in by
    * **Zoom Speed**: The speed of the zoom in/out animation
-   * **Auto follow mouse**: True to track the cursor while you are zoomed in instead of waiting for the toggle follow hotkey
+   * **Auto follow mouse**: True to track the cursor automatically while you are zoomed in, instead of waiting for the `Toggle follow` hotkey to be pressed first
    * **Follow outside bounds**: True to track the cursor even when it is outside the bounds of the source
    * **Follow Speed**: The speed at which the zoomed area will follow the mouse when tracking
    * **Follow Border**: The %distance from the edge of the source that will re-enable mouse tracking
    * **Lock Sensitivity**: How close the tracking needs to get before it locks into position and stops tracking until you enter the follow border
+   * **Auto Lock on reverse direction**: Automatically stop tracking if you reverse the direction of the mouse.
    * **Set manual monitor position**: True to override the calculated x,y topleft position for the selected display
    * **X**: The coordinate of the left most pixel of the display
    * **Y**: The coordinate of the top most pixel of the display